ndr-repo/awesome-threat-hunting/README.md

   - [ESET SysInspector](https://www.eset.com/int/support/sysinspector/) - Windows
   - [Lynis](https://cisofy.com/lynis/#introduction) - Linux/macOS

 These are more focused around event logs and system configuration auditing, rather than network traffic inspection.
-Some of the above tools do have added functionality for packet capture, but they are not dedicated analysis tools.
+Some of the above tools do have added functionality for packet capture, but they are not dedicated network analysis tools.

 - **Investigation References**